-Beyonce had dropped a classic album, Lemonade, in 2016.
-However, the album was not released in all the music streaming platforms.
-In 2019, Beyonce dropped her old classic in every music streaming platforms and her album is definitely crawling through the playlists of people.
-One of the first singles of Lemonade album is ‘Formation’.
+Beyonce dropped a classic album, Lemonade, in 2016.
+However, the album was not released on all the music streaming platforms.
+In 2019, Beyonce dropped her old classic on every music streaming platform and her album is definitely crawling through the playlists of people.
+One of the first singles of the Lemonade album is ‘Formation’.
 Let’s review the lyrics of Formation by Beyonce.
-Also, Is Formation talking about Black Lives Matter Movement or Feminism?
+Also, Is Formation talking about the Black Lives Matter Movement or Feminism?
 Let’s look at the meaning behind the lyrics of Formation by Beyonce.

 [Intro: Messy Mya]

 What happened at the New Wil’ins?

 The lyrics for the intro of Formation start off with Messy Mya addressing the problems faced by New Orleans.
 The meaning behind these lyrics in Formation is political.
 New Orleans had to go through a dangerous hurricane which resulted in a lot of casualties.
 The government’s failure to protect the people of New Orleans is also seen by many as the catalyst for a new era of activism addressing the systemic inequality and racism that still exists in the United States.

 Queen B (Beyonce) addresses a number of controversies surrounding her in the refrain of Formation.

 Paparazzi, catch my fly and my cocky fresh

 Beyonce is often called out by the public and by conspiracy theorists as a potential member of a highly conspicuous group called the Illuminati.
 Rumors about her involvement in Illuminati started to circulate around the artistic references in her music.
 However, all we can say is she is probably not involved in any secret groups like Illuminati.